-- A1.81 The BBC considered that the marketing trail and the shop window uplifts would likely diminish over time as the viewing of the BBC Three linear channel falls (in line with the general fall in linear viewing).
-However, it also considered that the new channel could stimulate some long-term transition to iPlayer, because some viewers could plausibly discover BBC Three on iPlayer via the channel and transition to long-term iPlayer usage as a result.
-It therefore allowed for the BBC Three iPlayer uplifts to decline 33% more slowly than the linear channel decline, noting this 'attenuation for permanent shifts in behaviour' figure of 33% was not possible to measure and is therefore subjective.47 - A1.82 In its response to the Invitation to Comment ITV interpreted this adjustment to mean that the launch of BBC Three will result in a slower shift of viewing from linear to on demand.
-48 This not our understanding the adjustment assumes the transition to iPlayer is stimulated, thus leading to higher viewing on iPlayer compared to the situation where the adjustment is not present. - A1.83 We agree that a BBC Three linear channel could stimulate a further long-term transition to iPlayer, although the extent of this is difficult to determine.
+- A1.87 ITV interpreted this adjustment to mean that the launch of BBC Three will result in a slower shift of viewing from linear to on demand.
+This not our understanding the adjustment assumes the transition to iPlayer is stimulated, thus leading to higher viewing on iPlayer compared to the situation where the adjustment is not present. - A1.88 We agree that a BBC Three linear channel could stimulate a further long-term transition to iPlayer, although the extent of this is uncertain.
 This assumption increases BBC Three viewing on iPlayer, thus increases the impact of relaunching BBC Three as a linear channel, although the overall impact is minor.
 Given the minor impact of the assumption and because it is conservative (i.e. increases BBC Three viewing), we have retained it.